graps1/impmeas/README.md

 	print(h.expectation()) # output: 3/2^2 = 0.75. the relative number of true points.
 ```

-More methods that can be called on all representations of Boolean functions (even Formulas and BDDs):
+More methods (can also be called on formula- and BDD-based representations):

 ```python
 	f = imp.Table.parse("x & (y ^ z)")